rising from the ashes

 His tiny beak poked out of the pile of ash, and he flexed his wings clumsily.
 His feet teetered forward and he stumbled free of what remained of his prior life.
 He was young again.
 He was new again.
 His colors were vibrant again and soon he would grow and take flight and be the fearsome king of the sky again.

-31 Responses to rising from the ashes
+31 thoughts on “rising from the ashes

 1. Nice, i like the way you described the whole thing!!!
 And also you reminded me of Fawkes from Harry Potter!!